nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to clear the TaskBook of all tasks and events.
 2. App requests for confirmation with user to clear the TaskBook.
 3. User confirms.
-4. App clears the TaskBook of all tasks and events and show a confirmation message to user.
+4. App clears the TaskBook of all tasks and events and show a confirmation message to user. <br>
 Use case ends.

 **Extensions**

 1a.
 The TaskBook is already empty.

 >1a1.
-App shows error message to user.
+App shows error message to user. <br>
 > Use case ends.

 3a.
 User rejects the confirmation.

 >3a1.
-App shows message to user.
+App shows message to user. <br>
 > Use case ends.

 ####Use case: Exit application